alexpolt/alexpolt.github.io/src/atomic-data.md

           } );
         }

+  Here is the [Ideone](http://ideone.com/ExtrT5) example (everything in a single file, the above algorithm is at the end of the code).

   Remember, you can't touch any data that doesn't belong to **atomic\_data**.
 So, for example, you can't really make a double ended linked list, unless you make the size fixed and store the entire